Frequently Asked Questions for Teens

 There are two main types of EC: 1) the copper IUD and 2) pills.
-The IUD must be inserted by a health care professional or the pills taken within 5 days of having unprotected sex.
+You must have the IUD inserted by a health care professional or take the pills within 5 days of having unprotected sex.

 Some EC pills are available at pharmacies to anyone of any age without a prescription.

 The copper IUD is the most effective form of EC.
 A health care professional must insert the IUD.
 You can call your health care professional or go to a family planning clinic to have the IUD inserted.
 Then you can rely on the copper IUD for long-term birth control for up to 10 years.
 You can have the IUD removed at any time if you wish to get pregnant.